Skip to content

 CBP One

 Migrants who were temporarily allowed to work and live in the United States by using an online app called CBP One have been ordered to leave the country immediately.
-This decision is expected to affect more than 900,000 people who have been allowed into the country using the CBP One app since January 2023.
+The app, initially introduced as part of an effort to streamline the asylum-seeking process and reduce border congestion, provided a legal pathway for migrants to live and work temporarily in the U.S. This decision is expected to affect more than 900,000 people who have been allowed into the country using the CBP One app since January 2023.

 Uniting for Ukraine